 Ron Kassimir is executive program director at the Social Science Research Council (SSRC), supporting the development of new program initiatives as well as the deepening of cross-program connections.
-He also provides leadership for the Scholarly Borderlands initiative and Religion program, works closely on the Council’s Africa-focused activities, and is editor of the SSRC’s digital forum Items.
+He also provides leadership for the Religion and the Public Sphere program, works closely on the Council’s Africa-focused activities, Scholarly Borderlands initiative, and Anxieties of Democracy program, and is editor of the SSRC’s digital forum Items.
 From 1996 to 2005, Kassimir was first a program officer and then a program director at the Council, where he managed the Africa Program and, from 2000 to 2005, the International Dissertation Field Research Fellowship Program.
 He also coordinated research networks on youth and globalization and humanitarian intervention.
 In 2005, Kassimir became associate dean at the New School for Social Research and associate professor in the Department of Politics, and in 2007 he moved to the New School’s Office of the Provost, where he worked for six years as associate provost for research and special projects.
 From 2011 to 2013, he cochaired the university committee that produced an institutional self-study as part of the New School’s reaccreditation process.
 He returned to the Council in 2013.
 Kassimir earned a PhD in political science from the University of Chicago in 1996.
 He has published on religion, civil society, higher education, and globalization in Africa, as well as on youth activism and civic engagement.
 He is coeditor of Intervention and Transnationalism in Africa: Global-Local Networks of Power (Cambridge University Press, 2001), Youth Activism: An International Encyclopedia (Greenwood Publishing, 2005), and Youth, Globalization, and the Law (Stanford University Press, 2007). .

-Gail Kovach joined the staff of the Council's finance office in 1986 as assistant to the controller and later served as assistant to the chief financial officer.
-In 1996 she was appointed fellowship accountant, responsible for the payment, maintenance, and taxability of all the Council's fellowship awards while handling various other financial and administrative tasks.
-In July of 2000 Ms. Kovach was promoted to director of administrative services, a position that included management of the Council's facilities, supervision of the travel office, as well as acting as staff liaison to the Council's Executive and Investment Committees and plan administrator/fiduciary for the Council's 403(b) retirement plans.
+Gail Kovach joined the staff of the Council’s finance office in 1986 as assistant to the controller and later served as assistant to the chief financial officer.
+In 1996 she was appointed fellowship accountant, responsible for the payment, maintenance, and taxability of all the Council’s fellowship awards while handling various other financial and administrative tasks.
+In July of 2000, Ms. Kovach was promoted to director of administrative services, a position that included management of the Council’s facilities, supervision of the travel office, risk management, contract review, oversight of office space build-out and the SSRC’s relocation to Brooklyn, as well as acting as staff liaison to the Council’s Executive, Audit, and Investment Committees, and plan administrator for the Council’s 403(b) retirement plans.
 She was promoted to director of operations in July 2010, adding supervision of the IT department to her existing responsibilities.
+In 2014, Ms. Kovach moved to Florida and changed to senior advisor status, maintaining many of her current roles while providing guidance to executives, management, and program staff on a variety of topics.
+She works remotely from her Florida home office and makes frequent trips to the SSRC throughout the year.

 Nicole Restrick Levit is the manager of the fellowships office and the assistant director of the Abe Fellowship Program and the Japan Program.
 She holds a B.A. in modern literary studies from the University of California at Santa Cruz and an M.A. in East Asian Studies from Cornell University.
 Prior to joining the Council in 2006, Nicole worked in the field of international education, exchange and outreach for five years, first as associate director of the National Clearinghouse for U.S.-Japan Studies, Indiana University, and then as an international programs officer at Ritsumeikan University in Kyoto, Japan.